momolabo7/moom/journal.md

 ### 2022-12-11
 The state management system should probably have a 'init' and 'exit' function.
-This is because we are allowing the Scenes to allocate memory.
+This is because we are allowing the Scenes to allocate memory from the platform.
-When we do a hot reload, we should let the scenes a chance to deallocate memory they use.
+When we do a hot reload, we should let the scenes a chance to deallocate memory they use before we do any hot reloading.

 Maybe even make a function to restart a scene.

+Then again, I don't even have a use case for this yet.
+Hmm.

+Maybe the Moe layer should keep track of allocated memories too and free them upon reload?

+Man, I really need a use case.
+It's surprising hard to come with a good decision with this.

 ### 2022-12-08